Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 ### 2. Preparing media

 Prepare your media as your protocol suggests.
 For example: in the our experiments, we typically showcase yeast grown in YPD broth.
-To create YPD broth, dissolve 50 grams YPD powder per 1 litre distilled water.
-Divide the mixture into the vials.
+To create YPD broth, dissolve 50 grams YPD powder per 1 liter distilled water.

+Divide the mixture into the vials to the correct volume, and add the 15mm stir bar in the vial.

 ### 3. Sterilization